juliabonifaciio/dev-links/README.md

-# Website Template: Explorando o Mundo Mágico de Harry Potter
+# Website Template: Exploring the Magical World of Harry Potter
-Modelo de Website (DevLinks) utilizando como inspiração Harry Potter.
-Feito a partir do curso da Rocketseat mas aprimorado por mim.
+DevLinks Website Template inspired by Harry Potter.
+Created based on the Rocketseat course and further enhanced by me.

 ![Website Template](.github/img.png)

-## Visão Geral
+  ##
-Este projeto é um website simples, utilizando HTML, CSS e JavaScript, desenvolvido para explorar os principais sites relacionados ao universo de Harry Potter.

-## Como Visualizar
+## Overview
-Para visualizar o site, basta abrir o arquivo index.html no seu navegador favorito.
+This project is a simple website, using HTML, CSS, and JavaScript, developed to explore the main websites related to the Harry Potter universe.

+## How to View
+To view the site, simply open the index.html file in your favorite browser.

-## Tecnologias Utilizadas
+## Technologies Used
 `HTML e CSS` para a estrutura e estilo do site.
 `JavaScript` para interações dinâmicas.
 `Controle` de versão com Git e hospedagem no Github.

-## Estrutura de Arquivos
+## File Structure
 ├── index.html
 ├── style.css
 └── script.js

-## Licença
+## License
-Este projeto está licenciado sob os termos da Licença MIT.
+This project is licensed under the MIT License.

-## Contribuições
+## Contributions
-Contribuições são sempre bem-vindas!
-Sinta-se à vontade para enviar melhorias ou correções.
+Contributions are always welcome!
+Feel free to submit improvements or corrections.

-## Créditos
+## Credits
-Desenvolvido com amor por Julia Faria, com apoio da Rocketseat.
+Developed with love by Julia Faria, with support from Rocketseat.